alenaksu/shortcut/README.md

   console.log("Content copied!");
 });

-// Clear the shortcur when no longer needed clearShortcut();
+// Unbind the shortcut when no longer needed clearShortcut();
 ```